Sunlighter/KanaQuiz/README.md

 `any` takes a `proc` and a list of `items` and returns `#t` if `proc` returns a true value for any of the `items`.

-`make-bank` takes two *rules.* The first rule indicates which lessons to include in the quiz.
+`make-bank` takes two *rules* and a `dhn` symbol.
+The first rule indicates which lessons to include in the quiz.
 The second rule indicates additional lessons which can be used to supply additional wrong answers.

 The syntax of a rule is like this:

 * `#t` includes all lessons.
 * `#f` does not include any lessons.